 What Is a Secured Credit Card?

-Many of the credit issuers that offer secured credit cards provide a path to issuance of traditional credit cards if the consumer establishes good credit behavior through habits like on-time payments, paying more than the minimum amount due, and low utilization of credit limit.
+Many of the credit issuers that offer secured credit cards provide a path to issuance of traditional credit cards if the consumer establishes good credit behavior through habits such as on-time payments, paying more than the minimum amount due and low utilization of credit limit.

 How Do Secured Credit Cards Work?

 Each card provider handles the issuance of secured credit cards a little bit differently, but there are some commonalities in the marketplace.

 At the core of each of them, the goal is for you to prove your credit-worthiness by offering up a deposit, making on-time payments and staying comfortably within your credit limit.

 Here are the main things to understand about how a secured credit card works: